keboola/developers-docs/cli/commands/local/fix-paths/index.md

 ---
-title: Fix Paths
+title: Fix Paths Command
-permalink: /cli/commands/fix-paths/
+permalink: /cli/commands/local/fix-paths/
 ---

 * TOC
 {:toc}

+**Ensure that all local paths match [configured naming](/cli/structure/#naming).**

 ```
-kbc fix-paths [flags]
+kbc local fix-paths [flags]
 ```

-Ensure that all local paths match configured naming according to the manifest file (located in `.keboola/manifest.json).

-The command unifies names of configurations, rows, and code blocks in transformations in the manifest, `config.json` and directory names.
+The command unifies names of configurations, rows, and other directories according [configured naming](/cli/structure/#naming).
+For example, if the configuration name in `meta.json` changes, this command renames the directory by that name.
 It is run automatically after [pull](/cli/commands/pull/).

 ## Options